sanchitintel/benchmark/README.md

 ## Using a low-noise machine
 Apart from the instructions mentioned in the TorchBench repo, the only addendum here is that benchmarking some models might entail run-to-run variation.
-We've observed that using libtcmalloc produces more reproducible results (with less run-to-run variation).
+We've observed that using libtcmalloc/libjemalloc produces more reproducible results (with less run-to-run variation).
 We also recommend preloading Intel OpenMP.

 ## Running Model Benchmarks